"The Sorceress" by John William Waterhouse

 Years ago, when I discovered the Goddess Movement, I was reminded of a time, even more years ago when I was in elementary school, and I found the ancient Greek and Roman mythology, sculpture and architecture delighting and absolutely enchanting.

 Recently, I am reminded of the fact that that the education I acquired in elementary school was Edited For Children.
 Yes, that delight and enchantment which I had compared favorably to those well-named grim fairy tales we were subjected to as kids ( you know the tales in which every story has an evil witch ) was actually a watered-down version of mythology for the younger generation.
+There was nothing in those mythology books about how the ancients actually worshiped the ancient deities.
+No grim, horrible details.

 Compared to the visual icon of most Sunday worship ( the Christian cross ) those beautiful tales and images from the ancients took on an immaculate quality of their own.
 At the time, I realized that people didn't actually worship Pagan deities and, until about a decade ago I never believed I would meet anyone who did.
 When I walked into a Goddess Temple, those memories of childhood came back to me in a huge rush of amazement, and I embraced the spirituality as something much more beautiful and precious than anything any church had to offer.